-Major Drilling's globally diversified operations provide a wide variety of equipment available to meet its clients' needs for all phases of their projects.
-The Company's investments and advancements in strategic innovation allow it to develop cuttingedge technologies, such as digitizing rigs to capture drilling data, and introducing analytics to optimize drilling operations.
-In partnership with certain key customers, the Company is leveraging drilling data to help in the development of customer models, and intends to continue modernizing and innovating its fleet and expanding its footprint in strategic areas.
+Major Drilling intends to continue modernizing and innovating its fleet and expanding its footprint in strategic areas.
+The Company's globally diversified operations provide a wide variety of equipment available to meet its clients' needs for all phases of their projects.
+The Company's investments and advancements in strategic innovation allow it to develop cutting-edge technologies, such as digitizing rigs to capture drilling data, and introducing analytics to optimize drilling operations.
+With the Company's strategic partnership with DGI Geoscience Inc. ("DGI") (detailed in the Investment section herein), the Company can now offer KORE GeoSystems Inc.'s ("KORE") digital rock analysis platform as part of its offering, complemented by the borehole data acquisition services offered by DGI, providing the opportunity to deliver valuable data to customers.